-See how easy it can be to save money on automobile insurance!
-Get up to 5 insurance quotes in under 5 minutes from top insurance companies.
-We've helped thousands of people get cheap auto insurance - so give it a try!
+Look how simple it is to save cash on auto insurance!
+Receive up to 5 insurance rates in less than 5 minutes from top insurance companies.
+We've helped thousands of customers find discounts on automobile insurance - so let's get started!

 By now you know that you must carry auto insurance by law, and you may even know how much you need to just squeak by legally without costing you a fortune, but did you know that there are various pieces to an auto insurance policy that help create a comprehensive package to protect you, your passengers, the vehicle and other passengers or property in the event of an accident?
 And, it can actually be affordable if you shop around?
 Read on...